kunal-iitj/Inter-IIT-/backend/README.md

 # Backend

-1.Make sure you have python3 installed on your system.
+1. Make sure you have python3 installed on your system.
+2. Make a .env file in the backend folder
+2. Copy the contents of the .env.example file to the .env file

 To check this